beam-community/jsonapi/README.md

    ```

 2. Underscoring *incoming* params (both query and body) requires you add the
    `JSONAPI.UnderscoreParameters` Plug to your API's pipeline.
+This makes it easy to
+   work with changeset data.

    ```elixir
    pipeline :api do